lucendio/lecture-devops-infos/content/lessons/_index.md

+---
+bookFlatSection: true
+bookCollapseSection: true

+title: 'Lessons'
+weight: 1
+---

 Course plan
 ===========

 The following topics are touched throughout the course.
 Depending on the circumstances, like the length of the semester or student feedback, the actual agenda may vary.
+This list should be understood more as a list of possibilities/choices rather than a TODO or check list.

+{{< hint >}}
-*NOTE: the order of topics below does not necessarily reflect the order in which they are being discussed*
+*__NOTE:__ the order of topics below does not necessarily reflect the order in which they are being discussed*
+{{< /hint >}}

 | Topic                                 | Objectives                       | Technologies           | Tutorial         |
 |---------------------------------------|----------------------------------|------------------------|------------------|